xtoph85/HH-DW/README.md

 5.) mcube.sql

-For more information on the hetero-homogeneous data warehouse prototype, please refer to Christoph Schütz' Master's thesis [1].
+For more information on the hetero-homogeneous data warehouse prototype, please refer to Christoph Schuetz' Master's thesis [1].

 ###SQL(M) Interpreter
 The SQL(M) interpreter is a more intuitive user interface for the hetero-homogeneous data warehouse system.
 In order to install the interpreter, first install the SQL(M) interpreter JAR file as a stored procedure on your Oracle database system.
 The SQL(M) interpreter sources are available in the src/at/jku/dke/hhdw/sqlm directory.